-Our industry is essential to the core of the US economy and our members are constantly working to recruit and retain the next generation by investing in skills training and ensuring a safe work environment.
-In order to ensure our industry is able to maintain a high level of talent, it is vital to address the current and future workforce challenges that affect our industry.
+Our industry is essential to the core of the U.S. economy and our members are constantly working to recruit and retain the next generation by investing in skills training and ensuring a safe work environment.
+To ensure our industry can maintain a high level of talent, it is vital to address the current and future workforce challenges that affect our industry.